 Horstmann built upon these findings to support the use of oral vaccination routes by further elucidating the "journey" of the poliovirus throughout the body during infection.
 Horstmann's study of blood obtained from 111 patients with suspected polio infection showed that only 1 sample, from the only patient in the study without paralysis, contained virus, whereas all 110 paralyzed patients had negative blood cultures.
 Horstmann found this outlier intriguing and designed a series of experiments in primates orally infected with poliovirus.
 She was only able to detect poliovirus in the primate bloodstream before the paralytic symptoms began, within 4-6 days after initial oral inoculation.
 Collectively, Horstmann's discoveries helped to reveal the stepwise process of polio pathogenesis from infection to transmission.
 While Horstmann did not directly collaborate with Albert Sabin, her discoveries paved the way for the development of an oral vaccine, which allows for immunity to develop in both the blood and GI tract.
 While many oral vaccines were in development during the late 1940s and early 1950s, Sabin's live-virus oral vaccine rose to prominence, as it showed maximal protective effects in a primate model in comparison to others.

-Both the Sabin and Salk vaccines are still in use today, with the United States primarily using the injected Salk vaccine.
+Both the Sabin and Salk vaccines are still in use today, with the U.S. only using the injected Salk vaccine.
 Many other countries use the easily-administered, inexpensive Sabin oral vaccine, which is convenient for use in community vaccination campaigns in medically-underserved regions.
-On a global scale, polio prevention programs, which focus on vaccine access and administration, have been largely successful in eradicating polio from most countries.
+On a global scale, polio prevention programs, which focus on vaccine access and administration, have been largely successful in eliminating polio from most countries.